 ONE OF ENGLANDS FINEST.
-THE MAGNIFICENT , RARE AND IMPORTANT RUFFORD ABBEY OAK REFECTORY TABLE.
+THE MAGNIFICENT 27ft 6"LONG , RARE AND IMPORTANT RUFFORD ABBEY OAK REFECTORY TABLE.
 CIRCA 1660.

 THIS MAGNIFICENT AND IMPORTANT ENGLISH REFECTORY TABLE STANDS AT 27 FEET 6" IN LENGTH X 34" WIDE X 35" HIGH.
 MADE FROM ENGLISH OAK MOST PROBABLY SOURCED IN THE LOCAL SHERWOOD FOREST.
 IT HAS TEN BEAUTIFULLY TURNED BALUSTER LEGS UNITED BY STRETCHERS.
 THE TOP CONSISTS OF THREE LARGE ALMOST 2" THICK PLANKS IN TWO SECTIONS.THIS MONUMENTAL TABLE WAS INGENIOUSLY MADE SO THAT THE BASE CAN BE DISMANTLED INTO TWO PIECES BY THE SIMPLE PROCEDURE OF REMOVING EIGHT PEGS FOR TRANSPORTATION.